 Distribution: Widely distributed throughout Washington; widely distributed throughout much of North America.

-Habitat: Waste places and sandy or gravelly soil.
+Habitat: Roadsides, fields, lawns, wastelots, and other disturbed areas, often on sandy or gravelly soil.

 Conservation Status: Not of concern